AdaGold/api-muncher/README.md

 ## Purpose
 Create a web application that will display recipes based on a search term.
 We will utilize an API from Edamam called the [Recipe Search API](https://developer.edamam.com/edamam-recipe-api).

+This project will require some research into techniques we have not taught in class.

 This is an individual, [stage 2](https://github.com/Ada-Developers-Academy/pedagogy/blob/master/rule-of-three.md) project.

 ## Learning Goals: